+A theme refers to the underlying message that you intend to convey.
 It may be helpful to make a list of all of your experiences and interests at first and then try to find an overlapping theme or connection between the different items on the list.
-However, your underlying theme should be why you should be accepted into graduate school or specifically accepted into the program to which you are applying.
+Your underlying theme should be why you should be accepted into graduate school or specifically accepted into the program to which you are applying.
 Your job is to sell yourself and distinguish yourself from other applicants through examples.

-What type of tone (attitude towards the subject) should I incorporate in my essay?
+What type of mood or tone should I incorporate in my essay?

 The tone of the essay should be balanced or moderate.
 Don't sound too cheerful or too morose but keep a serious and ambitious tone.
 When discussing positive or negative experiences, sound open-minded and use a neutral tone.
-Remember not to hit the extremes (too high or too low) and remain in balance.
+Avoid TMI.
+That is, do not reveal too many personal or intimate details.
+Moderation is key.
+Remember not to hit the extremes (too high or too low).
 Additionally, do not sound too casual or too formal.
-Portray confidence and use an active voice.

 Should I write in the first person?

-Although you were taught to avoid using I, we, my, etc., you are encouraged to speak in the first person on your personal statement.
+Although you were taught to avoid using I, we, my, etc., you are encouraged to speak in the first person on your admissions essay.
 Your goal is to make your essay sound personal and active.
 However, avoid overusing “I” and, instead, alter between I and other first person terms, such as “my” and “me” and transition words, such as "however" and "therefore."

-How should I discuss my research interests in my personal statement?
+How should I discuss my research interests in my admissions essay?

 What if I don’t have any unique experiences or qualities?